tan-zhihao1/kickpi-book/rk3576/en/03-Image_Flashing_Guide/01-How_to_Get_Image_File.md

 Image files can be obtained in the following two ways: downloading from the cloud disk and compiling the SDK.

-For the detailed steps of SDK compilation, refer to the SDK Compilation.

 ## Cloud Disk Directory